Lagoja/nix-yarn-issue/README.md

 }
 ```

+Note: you will need Devbox 0.4.7-dev or later for this to work.
+You can try it out by exporting `DEVBOX_VERSION=0.4.7-dev` before running `devbox shell`.

-The flake.nix file in `yarn-overlay` can be used as a template for additional overlays -- simply add
+The flake.nix file in `yarn-overlay` can be used as a template for your own overlays.

 ## Steps to reproduce